MicrosoftDocs/sql-docs/docs/sql-server/sql-server-2014-release-notes.md

     ```

 ### Using a string parameter or variable with DATEPART and related functions in a natively compiled stored procedure results in an error
-**Issue:** When using a parameter or variable that has a string datatype such as (var)char or n(var)char with the built-in functions DATEPART, DAY, MONTH, and YEAR inside a natively compiled stored procedure, you will see an error message stating that the datatype datetimeoffset is not supported with natively compiled stored procedures.
+**Issue:** When using a natively compiled stored procedure that uses string parameter or variable with the built-in functions DATEPART, DAY, MONTH, and YEAR, an error message shows that datetimeoffset is not supported with natively compiled stored procedures.

 **Workaround:** Assign the string parameter or variable to a new variable of type datetime2, and use that variable in the function DATEPART, DAY, MONTH, or YEAR.
 For example: